 Consider if you want to work with a specific type of animal or specific breed.
 Most importantly, pay a visit to the shelter.
 Check out the environment and ask questions.

-Below, you will find a list of shelters in Phoenix and Tucson.
+Below, you will find a list of animal shelters in Phoenix and Tucson you can do some volunteering at.
 We hope this list can help you get started in your search!
 Simply click on the links to get to the volunteer pages of each shelter.

 Phoenix Animal Shelters